mindovermiles262/mastermind/README.md

 * Ruby v2.3

 ##TODO
-1. Add play again?
+1. ~~Add play again?~ Completed 02/27/2017
-2. Fix indexing.
-When master code = 1122 and guess = 1221, should be 2 correct, 2 out of position.
-(Indexing finds first instance of guess)
+2. ~~Fix indexing.
+When master code = 1122 and guess = 1221, should be: 2 correct, 2 out of position.
+(Indexing finds first instance of guess)~~ Completed 02/27/2017

 ##Contributing
 Please follow a "fork-and-pull" workflow when Contributing